 lacked musicality; her literary talents came from her father,

 who wrote poetry and short stories.
 At an early age, she began to read

 books from her father's library.
 Her favorite childhood stories included Darley Dale's The Shepherd's Fairy, which she received as a birthday present, and J.W.
 Fortescue's The Red Deer.

 Heyer was educated at seminary schools and Westminster

 but never passed any form of examination.
+Smart and sharp-tongued, she wasn't very popular at school.
 Her father died of a heat

 attack after a game of tennis with George Ronald Rougier, her fiancé.

 They married in 1925, a few months after his death.
 Rouguier was a

 mining engineer, and Heyer moved with him for three years to East